OpenHack/openhack.github.com/frederick/index.markdown

 ## Info

-We just started the [http://twitter.com/search?q=%23FrederickMD](#FrederickMD) OpenHack when we saw the OpenHack project.
+We just started the [#FrederickMD](http://twitter.com/search?q=%23FrederickMD) OpenHack when we saw the OpenHack project.
 As such we're still pretty early in the process, but we want to meet when you do!
-Just ping us at our other locations to coordinate what works best for your schedule.
+Just ping us at our other groups to coordinate what works best for your schedule.

 ## Local Technology Meetups